 Some PC computers come with built-in Bluetooth while others don’t.
-Other times it can stop working and needs fixed.
+Other times the built-in Bluetooth can stop working and needs to be fixed or replaced.

-Having no Bluetooth can be annoying especially when a device such as a headset, speakers, or keyboards need Bluetooth to work.
+Having no Bluetooth can be annoying, especially when a device such as a headset, speakers, or keyboard needs Bluetooth to work.

-If you computer has no Bluetooth or no longer works than upgrading your computer is a easy task that most anyone can do.
+If your computer has no Bluetooth or it no longer works, it is an easy task to fix that almost anyone can do.